 The neck is made of roasted Maple that is treated at over 300 degrees to eliminate all sugars, moisture, and any impurities.
 It also helps to give it a beautiful caramel color that is unique to your instrument.

-Here you have another guitar that is just under the $1000 price point, provided you buy it in the right color.
-The body is made of Swamp Ash while the neck is made of Maple.
+This great guitar has a body made of Swamp Ash while the neck is made of Maple.
 You get an Ebony fingerboard with white dot inlays, making for a very attractive instrument.
 The Ebony fingerboard also helps bring better playability and gives you a smooth sound.